4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 version: latest

-Since CI=true is set by default in the GitHub Actions environment, no additional workaround was needed like in Docker.
-However, if pnpm-workspace.yaml isn't properly committed to the repository, you'll see the same ERR_PNPM_IGNORED_BUILDS error in CI as well.
+Since CI=true is set by default in GitHub Actions environments, no additional workarounds like those needed inside Docker were required.
+However, if pnpm-workspace.yaml is not properly committed to the repository, the same ERR_PNPM_IGNORED_BUILDS error will appear in CI as well.

-Upgrading to pnpm v11 was, frankly, a pain.
+Upgrading to pnpm v11 was, frankly speaking, a pain.

 The good:

-allowBuildsis the right direction from a security standpoint, as a defense against supply chain attacks - Making
+allowBuildsis the right direction from a security standpoint as a defense against supply chain attacks - The default enabling of

 The painful:

-- The "warning → error" change is the most impactful breaking change for users, and you often don't notice it until it blows up in a non-interactive environment like CI or Docker
+- The "warning → error" change is the most impactful breaking change for users, and it's especially likely to be noticed for the first time in non-interactive environments like CI/Docker

 - The need to COPY

-pnpm-workspace.yamlin the Dockerfile should have been highlighted more prominently in the official Docker guide - The requirement for
+pnpm-workspace.yamlin Dockerfiles should have been written more prominently in the official documentation's Docker guide - The requirement for

-All in all, pnpm v11 represents a major shift toward a security-first design philosophy.
-The default-deny approach for allowBuilds, minimumReleaseAge, blockExoticSubdeps — all of these changes err on the side of caution.
-I think the direction is right, but the migration cost is non-trivial.
+Ultimately, pnpm v11 represents a major shift toward a security-first design philosophy.
+Changes like the default denial for allowBuilds, minimumReleaseAge, and blockExoticSubdeps all lean toward the "safe side."
+I think the direction is right, but the migration cost is considerable.

 Upgrade Steps Summary